+357-22-232-044

 Despite many benefits, some disadvantages of living in Cyprus should be considered when moving to the island.

-1. Political instability.
+Political instability.
 In the past, there were political issues between the southern and northern parts of the island.
 Currently, the northern part is occupied by an unrecognised state — the Turkish Republic of Northern Cyprus.
 Although there has been relative stability in recent years, the situation could change.

-2. Low level of urban development.
+Low level of urban development.
 Cyprus is mainly a rural country with a few cities.
 The centre of cultural life is Limassol, which usually hosts most events.
-Thus, expats living in other areas may lack entertainment in places they live in.
+Expats — especially those from large, cosmopolitan cities — may find life in other parts of the island quiet and lacking in events or entertainment.

-3. Natural hazards.
+Natural hazards.
 Cyprus is prone to wildfires, flash floods, and earthquakes.
 The Geological Survey of Cyprus registers about 500 tremors annually, but no severe earthquakes have occurred in recent years.

-4. A very relaxed lifestyle.
+Relaxed lifestyle.
 This is often one of the main reasons why foreigners choose Cyprus for living.
 However, this lifestyle also has a drawback: things are done quite slowly, and solving issues on the same day is almost impossible.

 Best places to live in Cyprus